jasonh4882/stressPredictionSpring2021/README.md

 *Complete private leaderboard can be found [here](https://www.kaggle.com/c/stress-prediction/leaderboard)*

 ***NOTE***: *Kaggle requires Teams to select only 2 models to be submitted to the private leaderboard.
-While Submission 5 had a lower RMSE than stated here, that submision was not chosen as one to be submitted to the private leaderboard; the best what was selected was Submission 14.
+While Submission 5 had a lower RMSE than stated here, that submission was not chosen as one to be submitted to the private leaderboard; the best what was selected was Submission 14.
 With this being said, even if the score for Submission 5 were to be used, the leaderboard position would not shift, as the next lowest score was still below that of Submission 5*

 ## Software